MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ### Launch position

-The pixel position of the top left corner of the window upon first load.
+This sets the pixel position of the top left corner of the window upon first load.
 On a system with multiple displays, these coordinates are relative to the top left of the primary display.
 If an X or Y coordinate is not provided, the Terminal will use the system default for that value.
 If `launchMode` is set to `"maximized"`, the window will be maximized on the monitor specified by those coordinates.

 **Property name:** `initialPosition`